kora-projects/kora-docs/mkdocs/docs/v2/en/guides/config-hocon.md

 The main lesson is that configuration should be explicit at the application boundary.
 Components should not search environment variables or parse files by themselves; they should receive typed configuration from the graph.

-### HOCON and Type-Safe Extraction { #hocon-type-safe-extraction }
+### HOCON and Type-Safe Mapping { #hocon-type-safe-extraction }

-Kora can read [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md) configuration and extract it into Java interfaces or records.
+Kora can read [HOCON](https://github.com/lightbend/config/blob/main/HOCON.md) configuration and map it into Java or Kotlin interfaces.
 Instead of passing raw strings and maps through the application, components receive typed configuration objects.
 This makes required values explicit and lets the compiler help with configuration usage.

 This guide uses two complementary mapping styles:

 - `@ConfigSource("app")` maps one fixed config section to a type-safe dependency
-- `@ConfigValueExtractor` maps a reusable config shape that can be extracted from different paths
+- `@ConfigMapper` maps a reusable config shape that can be bound to different paths

 Use `@ConfigSource` when a component needs one stable section of application configuration.
-Use `@ConfigValueExtractor` when the same structure appears in several places and you want one reusable extractor.
+Use `@ConfigMapper` when the same structure appears in several places and you want one reusable mapping rule whose path is chosen in a module factory.

+Both annotations generate a `ConfigValueMapper<T>` implementation at compile time.
+The difference is only who picks the path: `@ConfigSource` bakes it into a generated module, while `@ConfigMapper` leaves it to you.

 ### Required and Optional Values { #required-optional }